Just Drive New England

 The Executive Office of Public Safety and Security (EOPSS), Office of Grants and Research-Highway Safety Division has partnered with the other five New England states in the first New England-wide, coordinated distracted driving education campaign.
 “Just Drive New England” will take place during the month of April as part of National Distracted Driving Awareness Month and will coincide with a national enforcement mobilization.

 Crash fatalities increased at an alarming rate in 2016.
 In Massachusetts, traffic deaths jumped 12.8 percent (from 345-389), more than double the national rate (5.6 percent).
 Nationally, there were 5,987 pedestrian deaths, the highest total since 1990.
 Traffic safety experts point to the growing number of distracted drivers as one of the leading factors of these spikes in fatalities.

 You cannot drive safely unless the task of driving has your full attention.
-Any non-driving activity you engage in is a potential distraction and increases your risk of crashing.
+Any non-driving activity you engage in - including talking or texting on your phone, checking social media or apps, eating, and fiddling with the navigation system - is a potential distraction and increases your risk of crashing.

 Massachusetts has had a Safe Driving Law effective as of September 2010.
 The law bans sending, typing or reading electronic messages to or from handheld devices while operating a motor vehicle.
 This includes use of the internet and text messaging.
 The law also bans all handheld electronic by junior operators while behind the wheel.